 From my vantage point, which is a clear one, Tesla is just another vehicle manufacturer struggling to churn out an average volume of vehicles to meet demand based on future potential.

-Despite what might be deemed by myself and others as manufacturing difficulties or deficiencies, Tesla’s brand loyalty, its massive and near-magical appeal, Elon Musk’s eclectic and contradictory leadership style along with his unconventional wisdom could make betting against Tesla a losing proposition.
+Despite what might be deemed by myself and others as manufacturing difficulties or deficiencies, Tesla’s brand loyalty, its massive and near-magical appeal, Elon Musk’s eclectic and contradictory leadership style along with his unconventional wisdom have proven to wield a degree of staying power.

 If there are other areas you would like me to grade Tesla on, you can share them in the comment section.